Sophie Turner: Career

-In November 2017, Turner was cast to play Juliane Koepcke in the movie Girl Who Fell From the Sky.
-She is also attached to produce the movie.
+In November 2017, Turner was cast to play Juliane Koepcke in the film Girl Who Fell From the Sky, which she also produced.
 In March and April 2018, she filmed the independent film Heavy in Toronto, Ontario, Canada.
 Turner reprised her role as Jean Grey in the X-Men film Dark Phoenix, which takes place in 1992 and follows the events of Apocalypse.
 The film was released in June 2019.

 She has been featured in print work for the luxury designer brand Louis Vuitton.
 In September 2019, Turner was cast in the thriller television show Survive.

+In 2022, Turner appeared in a minor role as Erica in the teen black comedy Do Revenge.
+Turner figures in a pivotal scene where her character is accused of drug possession and has an "over-the-top" reaction.
+The scene went viral due to Turner's delivery of the line, which she admitted was intentionally played to emulate cinema outbursts from actors like Leonardo DiCaprio and Jack Nicholson.

+In 2024, Turner starred in the ITV serial drama Joan in the lead role of diamond thief Joan Hannington.
+Outside of acting, Turner is on the cultural advisory board of Colossal Biosciences and has said that working with the company "feels like bringing a bit of fantasy to life".

+In 2025, Turner was a speaker at South by Southwest London.

 Personal life

-Turner started dating American singer Joe Jonas in 2016.
-They became engaged in October 2017.
-They were married on 1 May 2019 in Las Vegas, Nevada.
-Following her marriage, Turner legally changed her last name to Jonas; the couple reside in New York City.
-They held a second wedding ceremony in Carpentras, France on 29 June 2019.
+Turner began dating American singer Joe Jonas in 2016.
+They became engaged in October 2017 and were married on 1 May 2019 in Las Vegas, Nevada.
+The couple lived for a time in New York City and Miami Beach.
+They held a second wedding ceremony in Paris, on 29 June 2019.
 The couple have two daughters, born in July 2020 and July 2022.

-Turner was the inspiration behind the song "Hesitate", which was written as a love letter to her by Jonas, for the Jonas Brothers reunion album, Happiness Begins.
+Turner was the inspiration behind the song "Hesitate", written as a love letter to her by Jonas, for the Jonas Brothers reunion album, Happiness Begins.

+In early September 2023, Jonas filed for divorce from Turner in Miami, Florida.
+This was then confirmed by both Turner and Jonas via Instagram to be a mutual decision.
+Later that month, she sued her estranged husband to allow their daughters, who were born in the United States, to return to the UK, as the former couple had registered the UK as their permanent residence in April earlier that year.
+Jonas and Turner reached a temporary custody agreement in October.
+The divorce was finalised in September 2024.